nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 <h3 id="user-content-mr"> Making a Release</h3>

-Here are the steps to create a new release.
+Here are the steps to create a new release:

  1. Generate a JAR file [using Gradle](UsingGradle.md#creating-the-jar-file).
  2. Tag the repo with the version number. e.g. `v0.1`